aaron-grau/curic/sql/projects/aa_questions/README.md

 * `Question#followers`
     * One-liner calling `QuestionFollow` method.

-Again, test your queries in the rails console before moving on.
+Again, test your queries in the console before moving on.

 ### Hard